Reporting your firm data

 Firm diversity data requirements

-All regulated firms have to collect, report and publish data about the diversity make-up of their workforce every two years.
-Our next collection exercise will be in 2021
+All regulated firms, regardless of size, have to collect, report and publish data about the diversity make-up of their workforce every two years.

-If you have not already done so, please publish a summary of your firm’s diversity data in a way that does not identify anyone.
+You will also need to publish a summary of your firm’s diversity data in a way that does not identify anyone.
+Please do this as soon as you can.
 Read more in the publishing data tab.

 How we will use the data